dominodatalab/domino-code-assist-docs/docs/transform/column-summary.md

 # Column Summary

-The transformation widget generates summary data for all columns in the dataset.
+The Transformation widget generates summary data for all columns in the dataset.
 These summaries are generated on the fly and then cached.

 For this tutorial we'll use the _Palmer Penguins_ data.